-Auduboners camp at the far (nw) end of the Wenas Creek Campground.
-While the road in can be a bit dicey at times, people manage to drive in trailers and campers.
+Our group camps at the far (northwest) end of the Wenas Creek Campground.
+The gravel road in has been well maintained for many years, and some campers drive in trailers and campers.
 Many others use tents, and thereby better enjoy the sounds of owls and Common Poorwills at night.

 A few things to note:

-- NO parking within 50 feet of the creek.
+- No camping within 50 feet of the creek.

-- This is primitive camping; there are no restrooms, marked sites, or picnic tables.
-The committee provides chemical toilets and must pay rental fees with donations from those who use these useful facilities.
-A “potty kitty” will be passed at campfire.
+- This is primitive camping; there are no marked sites, electrical outlets, or picnic tables.
+While there is a DNR-managed toilet block, the Wenas Campout committee provides additional chemical toilets and must pay rental fees with donations from those who use these useful facilities.
+A “potty kitty” will be passed at the evening programs.
 Thank you for your generosity again this year.

-- The campground is about 2,500′ elevation, and can be quite cold at night and hot during day.
-Rain is moderately common during Memorial Day weekend.
+- The campground is about 2,500′ elevation, and can be quite cold at night and hot during the day.
+Rain is moderately common in early June.
 During dry years, the campground can be very dusty.
+Check the local weather to plan your gear.

 - Down by the creek, the mosquitoes can be quite pesky.
-On the meadow above, they’re not usually a problem.
+On the meadow above, where we camp, they’re not usually a problem.
+As an extra precaution, be prepared for ticks.

 - Please leave pets at home, but if you do have a dog with you, keep it on leash.